 A Chocolate Fix

 Need a fix?
 It happens all the time, and with a proper diet and consistent exercise there's no reason a chocolate lover can't fit a treat into her day, pregnant or not!
-This 4-serving recipe for Chocolate Mousse will definitely be a delight to try!
-For 332 calories per cup serving, it's a nice and yummy way to get your extra 300 once in awhile.
+Two servings of this recipe for 150-Calorie Chocolate Mousse will definitely be a delight to try!

 Find the recipe here.